-WITH Foundation was created to provide financial support to organizations that promote the establishment of comprehensive health care for adults with developmental disabilities designed to address their unique and fundamental needs.
-All applications should compliment this mission and demonstrate how they will accomplish this overarching goal.
+WITH Foundation was created to provide financial support to organizations that promote the establishment of comprehensive healthcare for adults with developmental disabilities that is designed to address their unique and fundamental needs.
+All applications should complement this mission and demonstrate how they will accomplish this overarching goal.

 All applicants must have tax-exempt 501(c)(3) status as a nonprofit organization as defined by the Internal Revenue Service.
 Proposals must describe an explicit, identifiable need.

 There are no restrictions based upon geography.
 While applications from the San Francisco Bay Area may be given preferential consideration, applications from other areas in the United States will not be excluded.
 Grants are typically for one year (and usually between $30,000 and $50,000) but may be as long as three years to support programming that warrants extended funding.
 After initial approval, all long-term grants are subject to annual review before funds for subsequent years are released.

 All projects/programs must complement the mission of WITH Foundation.

 Programs that improve delivery of healthcare to adult customers with developmental disabilities and include at least one of the following: